Skip to Content

 When you study the Bachelor of Information Sciences at Massey you’ll join small classes, where interaction with the lecturer is commonplace.
 You will be able to ask questions of the lecturers and get their support and advice.

-The Bachelor of Information Sciences, which combines topics from software engineering, information technology and computer science is useful if you would like to pursue a career as a computing professional.
-The Bachelor of Science (Computer Science) gives you a broader degree, with a strong background in a range of science subjects such as chemistry, physics and mathematics.
+The Bachelor of Information Sciences, includes a range of topics such as computer science, software engineering and information technology.
+It is the perfect degree if you would like to pursue a career as a computing professional.
+The Bachelor of Science (Computer Science) allows computer science to be combined with other science subjects such as mathematics, statistics and physics.

 “One of the best things about IT is that you can take it anywhere.
 Whether you’re interested in food, fashion or health care, every industry needs IT specialists…”